 First, we will pinpoint the primary factors that lead to costly medical bills and then walk through typical medical documents from hospitals and insurance providers to help you understand exactly what you’re being charged for — and why.

-Part 2: DYI - Negotiating Your Own Medical Bills
+Part 2: DIY - Negotiating Your Own Medical Bills

 We’ll discuss the process of negotiating your medical bills.
 That process starts with gathering ALL of the right information, then recognizing problems that might be relevant to your specific case.
 Finally, we’ll guide you through what you can do to help reduce those bills.